 The belly is one of the most vulnerable parts of the cat’s body (along with the head).
-It houses a number of vital organs and cats are hardwired to protect the belly from the risk of trauma due to fights or attacks from predators.
+It houses several vital organs and cats are hardwired to protect the belly from the risk of trauma due to fights or attacks from predators.

 A cat who feels vulnerable or is at risk of predation (such as a feral or stray cat) will not sleep in the belly up position.
 If a cat shows you their belly it means they trust you, take it as a huge compliment.

 They want a belly rub: